Shopify vs. WooCommerce: Which shop is better?

 Scenario 1 -- Payment problem:

-With Shopify, you call support, which usually resolves the problem within an hour.
-With WooCommerce, you must determine yourself whether the problem lies with the payment plugin, the theme, or the hosting -- and then contact the respective support team.
+With Shopify, you call their support, who usually resolve the issue within an hour.
+With WooCommerce, you have to determine yourself whether the problem lies with the payment plugin, the theme, or the hosting – and then contact the respective support team.

-Shopify optimizes the infrastructure automatically.
-With WooCommerce, you must configure caching plugins, perform database optimization, and possibly upgrade the hosting plan.
+Shopify automatically optimizes the infrastructure.
+With WooCommerce, you need to configure caching plugins, perform database optimization, and possibly upgrade your hosting plan.

-Analytics and Reporting: Data as a Decision-Making Foundation
+Analytics and Reporting: Data as a Basis for Decision Making

-Analyzing sales data, customer behavior, and shop performance is a central success factor in e-commerce.
-Both Shopify and WooCommerce offer comprehensive analytics features, but differ considerably in scope, usability, and extensibility.
-For Austrian online retailers who want to make data-driven decisions, a detailed comparison of reporting capabilities is essential.
+Analyzing sales data, customer behavior, and shop performance is a key success factor in e-commerce.
+Both Shopify and WooCommerce offer comprehensive analytics features, but differ significantly in scope, user-friendliness, and extensibility.
+For Austrian online retailers who want to make data-driven decisions, a detailed comparison of reporting options is essential.

-Particularly noteworthy are Shopify's real-time reports.
+Shopify's real-time reporting is particularly noteworthy.
 The live view dashboard shows you in real time:

-- Current visitors on your website and their geographic origin
+- Current visitors to your website and their geographic origin

 - Products currently being viewed